fission/fission.io/content/en/docs/reference/fission-cli/fission_spec_validate.md

 ```
       --specdir string      Directory to store specs, defaults to ./specs
-      --specignore string   File containing specs to be ignored inside --specdir, defaults to .specignore
+      --specignore string   File containing specs to be ingored inside --specdir, defaults to .specignore
+      --allowconflicts      If true, spec apply will be forced even if conflicting resources exist
   -h, --help                help for validate
 ```